Qrashi/minecraft-plugin-downloader/data/data_info.md

 ```
 sources.json: {name: source, name: source, name: source, ...}

-A at the start of a line indicates support for replacing non-static information like new version buildID

 source: {
-N   cache_results: Enable / disable usage of request result cache; boolean
     server: The name of the API / server to download from in text (e.g: "paper API")
-N   headers: The headers to use.
-Useful for authentification
 N   compatibility:
-        remote: URLAccess field to an array of (compatible) versions
+W       remote: WebAccessField to view compatible versions
+            You may use %build% as the last buildID (will be out of date if check mode is "always")
+            You may use %newest_version%, %newest_major% (1.x) and %newest_minor% (.x), they will represent the LAST compatible versions
+        check: When to check for the newest compatibility
+            possible settings:
+            "always": always check for compatibility before checking for the newest build
+                      this can be useful if the software uses "per-version" build IDs and
+                      you need to "retrieve" the newest build for the newest version
+            "build": check for new compatibility on recieving a new build

+            if you DON't want to check for compatibility - remove the whole compatibility section
+            you can still use %newest_version%, it will then put in the newest version stored in software.json
-        behaviour: How to handle this array / string
+        behaviour: How to handle an update to compatibility
+            If the URL you pointed to in "remote" shows a new update, this setting will
+            decide what to to with the new data

-            If the URL points to a ARRAY of compatible versions:
+            If the URL points to a ARRAY of compatible versions (e.g ["1.19", "1.19.1", "1.19.2"]):
-                "all|minor": All versions in this array are compatible with the software ("1.6 - 1.8") ALERT: Wont include higher 1.8 versions
+                "all|minor": All versions in this array are compatible with the software ("1.19 - 1.19.2") ALERT: Wont include higher 1.19.2 versions
-                "max|minor": Only the EXACT newest version is compatible with the software (only uses the highest version from the versions array "1.17")
+                "max|minor": Only the EXACT NEWESt version is compatible with the software (-> ONLY "1.19.2")
                 "all|major": All versions and minor versions of maximum version are compatible (would convert "1.6 - 1.8" to "1.6 - 1.8.99")
-                "max|major": All minor versions for the maximum major versions are compatible (converts "1.17 - 1.17" to "1.17 - 1.17.99")
+                "max|major": All minor versions for the maximum major versions are compatible (converts "1.17 - 1.17.1" to "1.17 - 1.17.99")
-                "extend|major": Extend the previous up to the newest highest possible minimum version for the major version
+                "extend|major": Extend the previous up to the newest highest possible minimum version for the major version (useful for software that doesnt break on minor version updates)
                 "extend|minor": Extend to the hightes exact version.
-            If the URL points to a SINGLE compatible version
+            If the URL points to a SINGLE compatible version (e.g "1.17")
                 "precise|major": All minor versions for the major versions are supported: "1.17" > "1.17 - 1.17.99"
-                "extend|major": Extend the previous compatibility to the maximum minor version of the recieved major version; "1.14 - 1.17.1" + "1.18" > "1.14 - 1.18.99"
+                "extend|major": Extend the previous compatibility to the all minor versions of this major version (compatible up to "1.17.99")
                 "extend|minor": Extend the previous compatibility to the recieved version; "1.14 - 1.17.1" + "1.18" > "1.14 - 1.18"
                 "precise|minor": Only support the recieved version.
     build: {
+N       enabled: true / false

+        You can use %newest_version%, it will be updated according to your "check" setting.

-A       download: The URL to download a specific version from
+W       download: A WebAccessField pointing to the URL to download the latest buildID
+N       headers: headers that will be used while DOWNLOADING the newest artifact
+            Not for every WebAccessField of this source
-            You may use %build% for the newest build number.
+W       remote: WebAccessField pointing to the newest build ID
-            You may use %newest_version% for the newest detected compatible version
-            If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version.
-            You may use %artifact% for the artifact name.
+            You can point to a list, the program will try to find the newest buildID (if buildID is convertable to int)
+            If the newest buildID is always the last int in a list, please use -1 as the last URI access parameter (see URIAccessField)
-        local: The local build ID.
-Read below for type info.
+        local: The local build ID. can be anything.
-N       name: The URL to fetch the artifact name
-            You may use %build% for the newest build number.
-            You may use %newest_version% for the newest detected compatible version
-            If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version.
-        remote: The URL to download build information from.
-            NOTE: If the URL returns a single build id which is the newest
-            it can be a string Build ID.
     }
     tasks: {
 N       enabled: Enable tasks to execute after downloading the newest build